mathesar-foundation/mathesar-wiki/engineering/code-docs/frontend/getting-started.md

 Our codebase uses two main svelte features in combination for managing the frontend state namely [stores](https://svelte.dev/tutorial/writable-stores) and the [context api](https://svelte.dev/tutorial/context-api)

-!!! note - Before moving on to the next part please make sure to familiarise yourself with svelte stores and the context API.
+> **Note:** Before moving on to the next part please make sure to familiarise yourself with svelte stores and the context API.

 There are two main patterns used for creating stores